ceymard/basement/README.md

 # Basement

 A dead-simple solution to backup all volumes of a container and to restore them.
-It can also optionally help to keep track of all the backups of a system, along with their containers and can send mails once done.

-It assumes that all the backups of a give host will reside in a directory ready to be rsync'd somewhere else (like S3 or GCS.)
+It assumes that all the backups of a given host will reside in a local directory ready to be rsync'd somewhere else (like S3 or GCS.)

-Archives always have names like `bs-yyyy-mm@HH.MM.SS`, and the automatic prune command only applies on names starting with `bs-` to allow for durable custom backups.
+Archives always have names like `bs_yyyy-mm@HH.MM.SS`, and the automatic prune command only applies on names starting with `bs_` to allow for durable custom backups.

 # TODO